SocialQu/Borges/docs/infra/Applications.md

 ## Analogies
+- [ ] Explaining what an analogy is.
 - [ ] Chart showing how analogies work.
 - [ ] Mathematical steps to compute an analogy.
 - [ ] Examples of analogies.